kinde-oss/kinde-dotnet-sdk/docs/RolesApi.md

 # **GetRoles**
 > GetRolesResponse GetRoles (string? sort = null, int? pageSize = null, string? nextToken = null)

-List Roles
+List roles

 The returned list can be sorted by role name or role ID in ascending or descending order.
-The number of records to return at a time can also be controlled using the `page_size` query string parameter.
+The number of records to return at a time can also be controlled using the `page_size` query string parameter.  <div>   <code>read:roles</code> </div>

 ### Example
 ```csharp